SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/README.md

 ## 📋Requirements for attending this workshop
 [^Top of page](#)

-> You need the latest version of the ABAP Development Tools in Eclipse (ADT) on your laptop or PC as well as the access to an ABAP system * to carry out the practical exercises of this workshop.
+> You need the latest version of the ABAP Development Tools for Eclipse (ADT) on your laptop or PC as well as the access to an appropriate ABAP system* to carry out the practical exercises of this workshop.
+>
+> (*) The supported ABAP systems are SAP BTP ABAP Environment, SAP S/4HANA Cloud, Public Edition or release 2023 (or higher) of SAP S/4HANA and SAP S/4HANA Cloud, Private Edition.
+> The [ABAP Flight Reference Scenario](https://github.com/SAP-samples/abap-platform-refscen-flight) and the [openSource RAP Generator](https://github.com/SAP-samples/cloud-abap-rap) must imported into the relevant system - e.g. SAP BTP ABAP Environment Trial.

 <details>
   <summary>Click to expand!</summary>